mhrimaz/AwesomeJavaFX/README.md

 In this session, we show how to use your favourite IDE to write a Java Client application, and how to use that same IDE to create native applications that can be uploaded to the different appstores.
 These native applications use exactly the same code as a Java desktop application.
 We talk about the status of JavaFX on Mobile, and about the options for running Java code on mobile devices (e.g. Dalvik/ART, RoboVM AOT, OpenJDK with the Mobile OpenJDK project).
 - [Let’s Get Wet!
 AquaFX and Best Practices for Skinning JavaFX Controls](https://www.youtube.com/watch?v=ucvdYGLWLT0) - by [Hendrik Ebbers](https://twitter.com/hendrikEbbers) and [Claudine Zillmann](https://twitter.com/etteClaudette)<br/>  JavaFX offers a wide range of default controls for creating cool and great applications, from business to entertainment use cases.
 Because JavaFX is a multiplatform UI framework that can be used mainly on desktop-based platforms and embedded devices, a cross-platform skin named Caspian is provided by JavaFX.
 As of Java 8, Modena will be a official second cross-platform skin for JavaFX, but some applications and developers have a definite need for native or custom skins for their controls and applications.
 This session points out how to create custom skins for JavaFX controls.
 You will learn that with AquaFX, this custom skin can even feel like a native one.
+- [Looking at Music, an experiment with Kotlin, JavaFX, MIDI, and Virtual Threads](https://www.youtube.com/watch?v=xbaLjoTU49I) - by Vik and Frank Delporte<br/> When a nerdy dad and music-playing son join forces and start experimenting with music and code, some nice things can happen.
+Did you ever present your music piece in a business dashboard with charts?
+Did you know that the FXGL game library can be used to generate a piano with fireworks?
+Let's look at music with the MelodyMatrix application and guide you through the process of how a small experiment turned into a full-blown project.
+Join the first Devoxx talk with a live piano performance by a 14-year-old musician-coder, and let's have a battle between human and machine!
+Who is the best piano player?
+The musician or a few thousand Virtual Threads?
+And how far can we push the app's performance to send ByteArrays to an LED strip to react to the music?
+Topics in this talk: Kotlin, Java, JavaFX, Gradle, FXGL, MIDI, Vaadin, GitHub Actions, JDeploy,...
 - [Test-Driven Development with JavaFX](https://www.youtube.com/watch?v=PaB0t8NP3Oc&t=1479s) - by [Hendrik Ebbers](https://twitter.com/hendrikEbbers) and [Sven Ruppert](https://twitter.com/SvenRuppert)<br/> This session presents existing testing tools and frameworks in their current stage of development.
 It compares the capabilities and the kinds of impacts of existing projects.
 The presentation pays particular attention to questions such as How can a cross-platform GUI test be created?’With many legacy (Java Swing–based) applications in need of migrating to the new JavaFX 8 platform, it is imperative for GUI code to be testable.
 The industry needs better strategies and tools for efficient migration from Swing to JavaFX 8.
 - [The JavaFX Community and Ecosystem](https://www.youtube.com/watch?v=MVIKZyqpnMY) - by [Hendrik Ebbers](https://twitter.com/hendrikEbbers) and Alexander Casall<br/> Do you want to start working with JavaFX but don’t know where you can find all the cool tutorials and open source APIs?
 This session is the perfect place to be!
 Leading up to the Java 8 release, a huge ecosystem with a lot of good tutorials and open source frameworks surrounds JavaFX.
 The community is getting bigger and bigger.
 The presentation introduces some of the most important parts of the JavaFX ecosystem such as third-party frameworks and popular knowledgebases and illustrates the functionality and synergy effects between the libraries with a live coding session.
 The session ends with real-world applications demonstrating the techniques and APIs discussed earlier.

 ## Slides

 *Useful slides from Slideshare*

 - [JavaFX 10 things I love about you](http://www.slideshare.net/alexandercasall/javafx-10-things-i-love-about-you).
 An Introduction to JavaFX.
 - [JavaFX Pitfalls](http://www.slideshare.net/alexandercasall/javafx-pitfalls).
 Tips and tricks regarding JavaFX.
 - [The JavaFX Community and Ecosystem](http://www.slideshare.net/alexandercasall?utm_campaign=profiletracking&utm_medium=sssite&utm_source=ssslideview).
 JavaOne talk about the Ecosystem in the year 2014.
 - [The JavaFX Ecosystem](http://www.slideshare.net/aalmiray/the-javafx-ecosystem-63538844).
 A collection of Open Source libraries for building JavaFX applications.

 ## Articles

 *Interesting Articles about JavaFX*

 - [Building a JavaFX Search Bar](https://vocabhunter.github.io/2017/01/15/Search-Bar.html) - How to add a search bar to your JavaFX user interface.
 The article is based on a real application and includes links to all of the source code.
 - [Dependency Injection in JavaFX](https://vocabhunter.github.io/2016/11/13/JavaFX-Dependency-Injection.html) - A guide to implementing Dependency Injection in a JavaFX application.
 - [How JavaFX was used to build a desktop application](https://medium.com/techking/how-javafx-was-used-to-build-a-desktop-application-7d4c680d8dc) - A look at some of the features of JavaFX and how they were used in building an application.
 The article includes links to all of the source code on GitHub.